VIHATTeam/OMICALL-Flutter-SDK/README.md

 - Help to easy integrate with Omicall.
 - Easy custom Call UI/UX.
 - Optimize codec voip for you.
-- Full inteface to interactive with core function like sound/ringtone/codec.
+- Full interface to interactive with core function like sound/ringtone/codec.

 ### Status
 Currently active maintenance and improve performance